Cynthia-Nwajiobi/malaria-trends-africa-analysis/README.md

 This project aims to look through the malaria trends in Africa gotten from public datasets which cover malaria occurrence from 2007 to 2017.
 Through this analysis, we will see the progress made by some African countries and the countries still battling with high burdens.

-### Objective
+### Objectives
 Analyse malaria trends across African countries.

 Timeframe: 2007–2017

 #### Key Questions:
-How have malaria trends evolved?
+1. How have malaria trends evolved?
-Which countries succeeded in elimination?
+2. Which countries succeeded in elimination?
-Where is the burden still high?
+2. Where is the burden still high?

 ### Methodology
 Datasets were sourced from a Kaggle dataset aggregated from WHO.